mlwebdev/vuefire_bookApp/README.md

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 ## View live online example at http://vuefire_book_app.surge.sh/

+This app allows you to add or delete a book title, author and url to firebase database.
+The url you enter will bind to the book title.